7 Essential Steps To Handle Employee Overreactions

 If the overreaction is due to stress, help the employee to relax.

-There are many ways to do this, such as taking a break, doing some relaxation exercises, or listening to music.
+Suggest ways to unwind if a worker seems stressed: taking a break, relaxation exercises, or music.

 How To Handle An Employee Who Overreacts (2)